DanielS-Code/cloud_computing_hw_2/README.md

 Run the "deploy.sh" script to deploy all instances.
 Make sure bash and AWS CLI exist on your machine.
-After instances are up, can validate using AWS console or AWS CLI, You should have 4 running instances: 2 API's, 1 Orchestrator and 1 Worker.
+After instances are up, can validate using AWS console or AWS CLI, You should have 4 running instances: 2 API's, 1 queue and 1 Worker.
 When load increases the number of workers should increase as well while remaining the minimum of 1 worker.